babynus/projeqtor/projeqtor/docs/user/AccessRights.rst

 ----------------------------------

 This screen allows to set element access mode for each profile.
 Allows to define scope of visibility  and/or updating of data in elements for users and resources.
 This screen is only for the elements reliant on a project.

-.. rubric:: How to do

 * For each element, selected the access mode granted to a profile.

 .. figure:: /images/GUI/SCR_AccessToDataProjectDependant.png
    :alt: Access to data (Project dependant) screen
    :align: center

-   Access to data (Project dependant) screen

 .. index:: !
 Access rights (Access to data - Not project dependant)